 There are twenty standard holidays each year.
 Locals working in public bodies and the academic sector get up to five weeks and eight weeks of leave, respectively.

-Remember that you must secure a work visa with a corresponding residence permit to work under a Czech employer in Czechia.
+Remember that you must secure a work visa with a corresponding residence permit to get a job under a Czech employer in Czechia.
 Please read our Moving to the Czech Republic article for everything you need to know.

 In general, you can carry out remote work for a foreign company from the Czech Republic.
 This is because the immigration laws allow Expats to live and work from Czechia through the Zivno visa.
 This visa is valid for one year, after which you can apply to extend it.

-If you plan on living in the Czech Republic with your children, you can enroll your children in a local school.
+If you plan on living in Prague with your children, you can enroll your children in a local school.
 The compulsory stages of Czechia’s educational system are free of charge, but parents provide their child’s stationery.
 The system consists of the following steps.